blUeBUg200/soc-operations/README.md

     - Identify relevant assets which drive the mission's success
 - Identify Mission Dependencies
     - Identify dependencies for the mission critical assets

+> **_NOTE:_** Planning to build a asset dependency graph with the help of [Neo4j](https://neo4j.com/).
+If you know any references or exisiting FOSS projects which has this module inbuilt, kindly shoot an email to kaviarasan1195@gmail.com with the references attached.

 > References:
 > [MITRE CJA](https://www.mitre.org/publications/systems-engineering-guide/enterprise-engineering/systems-engineering-for-mission-assurance/crown-jewels-analysis)